SmileyOS · bare-metal Rust · 32-bit x86

 Curriculum · work in progress

 SmileyOS is a one-person project.
-The five companion books and 30 interactive lessons below are in active development — every snippet above comes straight from the current drafts.
+The five companion books and 40 in-IDE lessons are in active development — every code snippet on this page comes straight from the current drafts.

 Lesson book